smileostrich/Text4Shell-Scanner/README.md

 # Scanner for CVE-2022-42889 (Text4Shell)

 ## Description
-this is a scanner for CVE-2022-42889 (Text4Shell) vulnerability
+This is a scanner for CVE-2022-42889 (Text4Shell) vulnerability

 ## Usage
 ### Step